Hydrogen-bond analysis

 Note

 This function does not use topology information.
-It identified polar hydrogens based on distance criteria only, where d_covalent_bond is the criterium for identifying covalent bonds between donnor and hydrogen atoms.
+It identified polar hydrogens based on distance criteria only, where d_covalent_bond is the criterion for identifying covalent bonds between donor and hydrogen atoms.

 source